Results benchmarking study digitization of operations of Italian companies

 The results of the benchmarking study "Whats next in Operations?"

-This has become the theme for all companies belonging to all industries and non-industries today.
+This has become the theme today for all companies belonging to all industries and beyond.

-The 'impact and speed of this transformation depend:
+The ’impact and speed of this transformation depends on:

 • from the strategy